Community Services & Programs

-Auxiliary Constables are required to complete an intensive 160 hours to 260 hours of physical and theory-based training which covers subjects such as:
+Auxiliaries are required to complete an intensive 160 hours to 260 hours of physical and theory-based training which covers subjects such as:

 There is a midterm and a final exam.

-Auxiliary Constables are under the direct supervision of a regular RCMP member and may be directed to assist with an investigation.
+Auxiliaries are under the direct supervision of a regular RCMP member and may be directed to assist with an investigation.
 They may also deliver crime prevention information at community events, assist with traffic control at parades or conduct safety seminars.